The intestinal lining becomes inflamed after a person ingests the protein gluten.

 In children, symptoms can begin in infancy or early childhood after cereals (most of which contain gluten) are introduced.
 Some children have only mild upset stomach, whereas others develop painful abdominal bloating and have light-colored, unusually foul-smelling, bulky stools (steatorrhea).
 Children typically fail to grow at a normal rate and appear weak, pale, and listless.

 The nutritional deficiencies resulting from malabsorption in celiac disease can cause additional symptoms, which tend to be more prominent in children.
 Some children develop growth abnormalities, such as short stature.
-Anemia, causing fatigue and weakness, develops as a result of iron deficiency.
+Anemia (low blood count), causing fatigue and weakness, develops as a result of iron deficiency.
 Low protein levels in the blood can lead to fluid retention and tissue swelling (edema).
 Malabsorption of vitamin B12 can lead to nerve damage, causing a pins-and-needles sensation in the arms and legs.
 Poor calcium absorption results in abnormal bone growth, a higher risk of broken bones, and painful bones and joints.
 Lack of calcium can also cause tooth discoloration and greater susceptibility to painful tooth decay.
 Girls with celiac disease may not have menstrual periods because of a low production of hormones, such as estrogen.

 Doctors suspect the diagnosis of celiac disease when a person has the previously mentioned symptoms.